Mineric/fifth-eye/README.md

 # 5thEye

-A database system to store the collective intel data source.
+A database system to store the collective intel data.